neo-project/docs/docs/en-us/basic/consensus/consensus_protocol.md

   6. After receiving the `consensus` message, the node C triggers the consensus module to process the message, and forwards the consensus message, and then returns to step 2.

-Both inv and getdata messages use InvPayload as message carrier, which is defined as follows:
+Both inv and getdata messages use InvPayload as the message carrier, which is defined as follows:

 ### InvPayload